Nemin32/Nemin32.github.io/_drafts/folklore.md

 > as never started or announced.

 The example of SligStorm is one of the best examples of this phenomenon.
-SligStorm was confirmedly just an idea, something fun OWI thought up, but never really put resources into.
+SligStorm was confirmedly (see Wil's post below) just an idea, something fun OWI thought up, but never really put resources into.
 However because of the unfortunate way it was communicated, it slowly became part of the "Oddworld Pantheon", a legend that turned a simple game idea into this heavily mystified project, much greater in scope than it was ever intended to be.

 > **[Wil](http://www.oddworldforums.net/showpost.php?s=e96e4753f6b342a303c16e3f59d0f35f&p=92509&postcount=11):**
 > Story: In a Slig Birthing Complex an Albino Slig Larva is born.
 Like many